thruston/python-tabulate/README.md

 It's often useful in combination with verbs that operate on columns like `sort` or `add`.
-So the sequence `xp add xp` will give you row totals, for example, while `xp normalize row xp` will normalize the table by columns.
+So the sequence `xp add xp` will give you row totals, for example, while `xp add xp add` will add totals in both dimensions.

 Running `xp` resets all the special rows (blanks, rules, comments), so the apparent no-op sequence `xp xp` is sometimes useful to clear all the specials.